Fable reboot closes out Xbox Games Showcase with cinematic teaser

 This is a return to one of Microsoft’s classic franchises.
 Fable was an early standout among first-party Microsoft releases on Xbox when it debuted in 2004.
 Developer Lionhead Studios then created a number of followups.

 This Fable seems like it is aiming to keep the British tone of the original.
 The teaser starts with a magical fairy creature and an ethereal voiceover.
-But then a toad eats the fairy, and the voice says “not every story has a happy ending.”
+But then a toad eats the fairy, and the voice says, “Not every story has a happy ending.”
 It’s clearly still going for the irreverent take that the early games were known for.